awsdocs/amazon-athena-user-guide/doc_source/workgroups-iam-policy.md

    By default, the policy that you are creating allows the actions that you choose\.
 If you chose one or more actions that support resource\-level permissions to the `workgroup` resource in Athena, then the editor lists the `workgroup` resource\.

 1. Choose **Resources** to specify the specific workgroups for your policy\.
-For example JSON workgroup policies, see [Workgroup Example Policies](example-policies-workgroup.md)\.
+For example JSON workgroup policies, see [Workgroup example policies](example-policies-workgroup.md)\.

 1. Specify the `workgroup` resource as follows: